ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The process by which the delegation happens is known as a grant, and GNAP allows for the negotiation of the grant process over time by multiple parties acting in distinct roles.

+This specification focuses on the portions of the delegation process facing the client instance.
+In particular, this specification defines interoperable methods for a client instance to request, negotiate, and receive access to information facilitated by the authorization server.
+This specification also discusses discovery mechanisms for the client instance to configure itself dynamically.
+The means for an authorization server and resource server to interoperate are discussed in the companion document, {{I-D.draft-ietf-gnap-resource-servers}}.

 The focus of this protocol is to provide interoperability between the different parties acting in each role, and is not to specify implementation details of each.